 The existence of a criminal record or disclosure of other information will not necessarily stop a person from gaining or keeping a licence.
-The decision will be based on the policy on criminal convictions and behaviour on pages 19 and 20 of this policy, and in accordance with this section.
+The decision will be based on the policy on criminal convictions and behaviour at sections 21 and 22 of this policy, and in accordance with this section.